KarMiles/polish-girl-painting/README.md

 Staff users' authorisation is expanded by reading, adding, editing and deleting information related to products, blogs and testimonies.
 This is supported by appropriate links throughout the website.

+After logging in the expression My Account is replaced by the user's first name or username if the former is not available.
+This gives the user a clear indication about their login status.

 My Account - unregistered user:
 <details>
 <summary>Click here to view image </summary>